Break the Ice (song): Composition

 "Break the Ice" is an electro-R&B song with influences of crunk.
-It is performed in a moderate pop groove.
-The song is composed in the key of F minor and is set in time signature of common time.
 According to Leah Greenblatt of Entertainment Weekly, "Break the Ice" sounds similar to "Say It Right" by Nelly Furtado.
 It opens with Spears singing the lines "It's been a while / I know I shouldn't have kept you waiting / But I'm here now", which serve as an apology for being gone so long from the music industry as well as away from her love interest in the song.
 After the first line, Spears sings over a choir.
 According to Chuck Arnold of People, Spears delivers her "trademark breathy vocals".
 In the first verse, synthesizers kick in and run until the end of the second chorus.
 After it, Spears stops the song and sings "I like this part / It feels kind of good", mimicking Janet Jackson in "Nasty" (1986).
 The music changes, as described by Tom Ewing of Pitchfork Media, to "[something that] sounds like spacehoppers [are] bouncing in slow motion round a padded cell".
 The song is constructed in the common verse-chorus form.
 Lyrically, the song is about two people, in which one of them asks the other to get to know each other and break the ice.

 Critical reception

 Eric R. Danton of The Hartford Courant deemed it as a "crunk-style thumper", while calling it one of the "killer tracks" off the album along with "Radar" and "Hot as Ice".
-Nick Levine of Digital Spy called it "a booming slice of multi-layered electro R&B" and said that along with "Radar", "are as avant-garde as pop gets in 2007".
+Nick Levine of Digital Spy called it "a booming slice of multi-layered electro R&B" and said that it, along with "Radar", is "as avant-garde as pop gets in 2007".
 A reviewer from Popjustice said "[it] is a really brilliant track", Stephen Thomas Erlewine of Allmusic said some of the songs of Blackout, "really show off the skills of the producers", exemplifying "Gimme More", "Radar", "Break the Ice", "Heaven on Earth" and "Hot as Ice".
 He also referred to the song as a "stuttering electro-clip".